johnallenvalentine/johnallenvalentine.github.io/becomingamason.md

 permalink: /becomingamason/
 ---
 ## Basic Qualifications
-* You need to be an adult.
+* You must be male.
-* You need to be a legal adult.
+* You must be a legal adult.
 * You must believe in some form of God.
 * You must have a clean criminal record.

+If you don't meet the qualifications of being male, or believing in God, [email me and we'll talk about alternatives](mailto:texanmason@gmail.com).

 ## How to Get Started
 You need to find a lodge near your home or work, and start visiting them.